 In 1889, they stood on the Texas and Arkansas borders and looked across into Oklahoma.
 Some men had horses.
 Some men had guns.
 All of them had their eyes on land.
+Well nowadays this land is full of modern real estate that you’re able to find on realtor sites such as Door and many others.

 Lake Eden is small by just about anybody’s standard.
 You can walk around the perimeter in less than 30 minutes.
 It’s surrounded by small Appalachian mountains that are as gold and red, and yellow as any in in the middle of October.
 Autumn mornings are often beset with fog so thick that walking can be dangerous.
 So, the smart people grab a cup of coffee and a chair, sit beside the lake, and wait for the sun burn a line of sight across the water.
 It is tranquility defined and the highlight of nearly every year of my past decade.